Homa/rhelements.github.io/docs/framework-integration/rhelements-angular-integration.md

     In this step, we install and include web component library that we want to use (rh-card) and polyfill libraries, if needed, in our app.

-    Here are listed three options to include RHElements:
+    Here are listed three options to include RH Elements:

     - ES5 UMD compatible